rbb/esp-wroom-home/README.md

 readings.
 9. Use the Home Assistant GUI to do things with the new entities.

+## Door Sensor

+See the `garagedoor.yaml` for an example.

+In this example I use the LED on the ESP32 as an indicator of when the door is open (LED on) or closed (LED off).

+For the sensor itself, I used "Surface Mount Alarm, Door Window", magnetic reed switches from [amazon](https://www.amazon.com/gp/product/B07F314V3Z).
+I wired one end to GPIO5, which hass a pull-up built in to the EPS32, and the other end to GND.
+Doesn't matter which end of the sensor goes to which pin.

 ## Analog Sensor

 Note: Despite claiming to have a built-in temperature sensor in the Amazon